Forward Linkages (Supplying Extractives’ Downstream Sectors)

 - Local Content Policies in the Mining Sector: Fostering Downstream Linkages (Nicolas Maennling, Perrine Toledano)

-This resource discusses beneficiation in light of country context, to show that forward linkages should not always be the policy focus. ...
+This resource discusses beneficiation in light of the country context, to show that forward linkages should not always be the policy focus. ...

 This paper discusses the capacity to translate high growth rates and increased industrial development from extractive resources into ...